junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Winchesters reunion like in show S14E13, but include Cas as part of family, recognize destiel officially in front of parents (John needs digest)

 It's a short drive.
-Two hours is barely enough to keep the mind ready and the psychic's house is already in the view.
+Two hours is barely enough to keep the mind ready, and the psychic's house is already in view.

 The town is fast asleep in the past-midnight hours.
 They are the only car on the road, and Missouri's house is the only one with lights on in the block.

 Dean parks in front of the building.

-Lawrence, Kansas looks barely changed from the last time they were there, so does Missouri.
+Lawrence, Kansas, looks barely changed from the last time they were there, and so does Missouri.

 "Come on in," she gestures the way through the hallway after giving them each a pat on the arm.